Catherine’s Eco Promise

 Paper, cardboard and plastic packaging.
-We separate from non-recyclables and these items are recycled by our local authority.
+Catherine Rowe Designs makes every effort to separate waste from non-recyclables and these items are recycled by the local authority.

 Scrap wood and metal from packaging and pallets.
 These items are collected and recycled by local companies.

 Fabric offcuts and remnants.
 Fabric offcuts and remnants are donated to a number of fabric recycling companies in the UK as well as charities, schools, colleges & universities.
 Where possible the company reuses offcuts and remnants as fillings, linings or trim for other products, meaning very little goes to waste.